-My research program focuses on the exposome and on the development of methods to measure it, which we call exposomics.
-We combine elements of environmental analytical chemistry and informatics to understand the wide range of environmental contaminants in the environment and in our bodies.
-Through toxicology and epidemiological studies we also aim to understand the adverse impacts these exposures have on health.
-In particular I’m interested in early-life exposures to organic contaminants that may alter the developmental of humans or wildlife.
+My research program focuses on the chemical exposome and on the development of methods to measure it.
+We call the application of these methods chemical exposomics, and our work combines elements of analytical chemistry and informatics to understand the complex mixture of contaminants in our bodies or in the environment.
+Through toxicology, bioinformatics and epidemiological studies we furthermore aim to understand the impacts that these exposures can have on health.

-My research group has developed the Ultratrace Non-Target Laboratory (UNTARGET Lab) at Science for Life Laboratory (SciLifeLab) which houses ultrahigh resolution mass spectrometers for discovery of important new chemical contaminants in air, water, and human biofluids.
-The surrounding research environment at SciLifeLab specializes in genomics, epigenomics, proteomics, functional biology, bioimaging, and biostatistics, creating great possibilities to investigate our questions using best-available biomolecular technologies and methods.
+Since 2018, my Stockholm University research group has worked primarily at Science for Life Laboratory (SciLifeLab) where we have ultrahigh resolution mass spectrometers and specialized clean labs to characterize complex mixtures of chemicals in air, water, and human biofluids.
+Our target and nontarget chemical exposomics methods are now offered as a service to Swedish and international researchers through the National Facility for Exposomics.
+The surrounding research environment at SciLifeLab specializes in genomics, epigenomics, proteomics, functional biology, bioimaging, and biostatistics, creating great possibilities to investigate our questions using best-available biomolecular technologies and integrative methods.

 Dr. Lisa D’Agostino